metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 - Internet access `forbidden`: No internet access is possible, neither ingress nor egress.
 - Internet access `restricted`: No internet access is possible, neither ingress nor egress, but can be enabled by the cluster user.

-Please see the detailed description of these flavours below.
+Please see the detailed description of these flavors below.

 ### Internet Access Baseline